Running Log

 Lawsuits and the Restraining Order

-The plan immediately drew legal challenges from multiple parties.
-Blade Air Mobility (which operates helicopter and seaplane service between Manhattan and the Hamptons), East End Hangars, and the Coalition to Keep East Hampton Airport Open each filed suit.
-The National Business Aviation Association also intervened.
+The plan immediately drew legal challenges.
+Blade Air Mobility (which operates helicopter and seaplane service between Manhattan and the Hamptons), East End Hangars, and the Coalition to Keep East Hampton Airport Open each filed suit in New York State Supreme Court, contending that the Town had violated both New York's State Environmental Quality Review Act (SEQRA) and ANCA.
+The National Business Aviation Association, which had been among the plaintiffs in the 2015 litigation, separately challenged the 2022 plan in federal court; it later voluntarily dismissed that action without prejudice once the state-court rulings had blocked the closure.

-On May 16, 2022 — one day before the planned closure — Suffolk County Supreme Court Justice Paul Baisley Jr. issued a temporary restraining order blocking the Town from proceeding.
-The airport remained open, but the FAA had already processed the identifier change from HTO to JPX on its own timeline, creating a confusing situation: the airport was legally still public, but its FAA charts labeled it as private.
+On May 16, 2022 — one day before the planned closure — Suffolk County Supreme Court Justice Paul Baisley Jr. issued a temporary restraining order halting the Town.
+The airport continued operating as a public-use facility.
+Still, the FAA had already processed the identifier change from HTO to JPX on its own charting timeline, creating a confusing situation in which the field's charts and databases displayed the new private-use designation even though it remained open to the public.

 Contempt and Escalation

-The legal dispute intensified over the next two years.
-In May 2023, Justice Baisley found the Town in civil contempt for violating the restraining order and ordered it to pay the plaintiffs $250,000, plus $1,000 per day in ongoing fines, plus the plaintiffs' attorney fees.
+The dispute intensified over the next two years.
+In May 2023, Justice Baisley found the Town in civil contempt for violating the restraining order and ordered it to pay the plaintiffs $250,000, a $1,000-per-day fine for continued noncompliance, and the plaintiffs' attorneys' fees.

 Where Things Stand